jefftriplett/jefftriplett.github.io/_posts/2017-01-20-five-for-friday.md

 ## My experiment of the month

-I have searched for good dashboard for my home and office for many years, but I never quite found the right solution.
+I have searched for a good dashboard for my home and office for many years, but I never quite found the right solution.
 That is until I stumbled on [MagicMirror²](https://magicmirror.builders/).

 Over the weekend I decided to just go with it and I ordered a [Raspberry Pi 3](https://www.amazon.com/gp/search/ref=as_li_qf_sp_sr_tl?ie=UTF8&tag=jefftriplet07-20&keywords=B01CD5VC92&index=aps&camp=1789&creative=9325&linkCode=ur2&linkId=6d6316c841a4778fda7b1afc4f128c84) [(non-affiliate link)](https://www.amazon.com/Raspberry-Pi-RASP-PI-3-Model-Motherboard/dp/B01CD5VC92) to drive a spare monitor at work.
 I could not be happier with the results!